 Note for 2-Wire RTS Users: RTS TW (2-Wire) systems support two intercom channels on a single XLR cable.
 When connecting an RTS TW system, only one cable is required for two intercom channels.
-When set to RTS mode, both of the 3-PIN XLR connectors (2 male and 2 female) for channels A&B and C&D are paralleled together.
-RTS intercom channel 1 is placed on Tempest intercom channel A, and RTS channel 2 is placed on channel B.; RTS intercom channel 1 is placed on channel C and RTS channel 2 is placed on channel D.
+When set to RTS mode, both of the 3-PIN XLR connectors (2 male and 2 female) for channels A&B are paralleled together.
+RTS intercom channel 1 is placed on Tempest intercom channel A, and RTS channel 2 is placed on channel B.

-Note for 2-Wire Clear-Com and Balanced (Audiocom) Users: For Clear-Com and Balanced 2-Wire intercoms, use the A, B, C, and D male or female 3-pin (XLR-3M/F) connectors on the rear panel to connect up to four intercom channels.
+Note for 2-Wire Clear-Com and Balanced (Audiocom) Users: For Clear-Com and Balanced 2-Wire intercoms, use the A and B male or female 3-pin (XLR-3M/F) connectors on the rear panel to connect up to two intercom channels.
 The male and female connectors for each channel are loop-through connections and are the same point electrically.
 Each channel of a Clear-Com or Balanced 2-Wire system requires one separate cable for connection to one Tempest channel.